researchart/rose-fse18/cfp.md

 Enter ROSE.
 ROSE is a 90 minute session comprising lightning talks by researchers presenting replicated and reproduced results, followed by a panel discussing issues of replication in software engineering.
 Presentations can be about any prior SE publication (and is not restricted just to results from ESEC/FSE’18).

+Note that:

-ROSE is a non-archival forum.
+- ROSE is a non-archival forum.
 Material presented at ROSE may also be submitted to other forums.
-Submissions are very short (1 to 3 pages).
-For full details, see
+S

-A journal special issues are being planned to take the better ROSE-results to an archival publication.
+- A journal special issues are being planned to take the better ROSE-results to an archival publication.
 Venue TBD but, perhaps, the Empirical Software Engineering Journal.

 ____
 ## HOW TO SUBMIT: